-In general, and subject to the limited exceptions described below, no personally-identifiable COVID-19 Related Health Screening and Safety Information collected and maintained by URI Health Services-other than information indicating that a residential student has completed mandatory COVID-19 testing ("test completion information"), or information indicating that an individual has been determined to be "safe to be on campus" ("safety clearance information")-will be shared with other University offices or officials outside of URI Health Services, The limited exceptions to the foregoing confidentiality limitation are that URI Health Services may, in limited circumstances, share personally identifiable COVID-19 Related Health Screening and Safety Information internally within URI or externally to third parties outside of URI, when (1) required by applicable law, or (2) permitted by applicable law and deemed reasonably necessary for health or safety reasons (e.g., when required to report information to the Rhode Island Department of Health, when ordered to disclose information by a court, when internal disclosure to certain University personnel ["school officials," per FERPA]) is deemed necessary to meet the University's needs to further its COVID-19 response health and safety plans, or when a disclosure to a healthcare provider or other party is necessitated by a medical or public safety emergency).
+In general, and subject to the limited exceptions described below, no personally-identifiable COVID-19 Related Health Screening and Safety Information collected and maintained by URI Health Services-other than information indicating that an individual has been determined to be "safe to be on campus" ("safety clearance information")-will be shared with other University offices or officials outside of URI Health Services unless permission has been granted by the individual.
+The limited exceptions to the foregoing confidentiality limitation are that URI Health Services may, in limited circumstances, share personally identifiable COVID-19 Related Health Screening and Safety Information internally within URI or externally to third parties outside of URI, when (1) required by applicable law; (2) to ensure individuals are in compliance with University health and safety practices (e.g., required testing); or (3) as permitted by applicable law and deemed reasonably necessary for health or safety reasons (e.g., when required to report information to the Rhode Island Department of Health, when ordered to disclose information by a court, when internal disclosure to certain University personnel ["school officials," per FERPA] is deemed necessary to meet the University's needs to further its COVID-19 response health and safety plans, or when a disclosure to a healthcare provider or other party is necessitated by a medical or public safety emergency).